DataBiosphere/toil/docs/running/introduction.rst

 The three configurable pieces are the

  - :ref:`jobStoreInterface`: A filepath or url that can host and centralize all files for a workflow (e.g. a local folder, or an AWS s3 bucket url).
- - :ref:`batchSystemInterface`: Specifies either a local single-machine or a currently supported HPC environment (lsf, parasol, mesos, slurm, torque, htcondor, or grid_engine).
+ - :ref:`batchSystemInterface`: Specifies either a local single-machine or a currently supported HPC environment (lsf, parasol, mesos, slurm, torque, htcondor, kubernetes, or grid_engine).
 Mesos is a special case, and is launched for cloud environments.
  - :ref:`provisionerOverview`: For running in the cloud only.
 This specifies which cloud provider provides instances to do the "work" of your workflow.

 .. _jobStoreOverview: